-Additionally, once a plaintiff proves that a state districting body acted with invidious discriminatory intent, a discriminatory effects requirement effectively obligates a court to determine whether the body failed to achieve its intended goal.
+in Bandemer provided what was widely treated as the controlling test for determining whether а redistricting plan had the effect of discriminating against voters based on their partisan affiliation.
+See, e.g., Pope, 809 F. Supp. at 395 ("[The Bandemer]] plurality opinion must be considered controlling as the position which concurs in the judgment on the narrowest grounds.").
+In Bandemer, a group of Indiana Democrats sued Indiana state officials alleging that the State's decennial state legislative redistricting-which was enacted by a Republicancontrolled legislature and approved by a Republican governor-violated the Equal Protection Clause by intentionally discriminating against Democrats, notwithstanding that the plan satisfied the oneperson, one-vote requirement.
+478 U.S. at 113-14 (plurality op.).
+As evidence of the districting plan's discriminatory effects, the plaintiffs alleged that the legislature drew district lines that packed Democratic voters into certain districts and fragmented Democratic votes in other districts in order to debase whether the body failed to achieve its intended goal.
 To do so, a plaintiff would seem to have to demonstrate either that the districting body was not inept-i.e. poorly implemented its predominant purpose in drawing the districting plan-or, alternatively, that the potential mutability of voter preferences did not render futile the districting body's effort to engage in invidious discrimination.
 We are not aware of any legal standard requiring a plaintiff to disprove that a legislative body was inept or intentionally engaged in a futile task.
-Notwithstanding these theoretical problems with the discriminatory effects requirement, we nevertheless assume Bandemer continues to control and that a partisan vote dilution plaintiff must prove that a districting plan drawn with invidious partisan intent yielded discriminatory effects.
+Notwithstanding these with the theoretical problems discriminatory effects requirement, we nevertheless assume Bandemer continues to control and that a partisan vote dilution plaintiff must prove that a districting plan drawn with invidious partisan intent yielded discriminatory effects.

-intentionally discriminating against Democrats, notwithstanding that the plan satisfied the one-person, one-vote requirement.
-478 U.S. at 113-14 (plurality op.).
-As evidence of the districting plan's discriminatory effects, the plaintiffs alleged that the legislature drew district lines that packed Democratic voters into certain districts and fragmented Democratic votes in other districts in order to debase Democratic voting strength.
+Democratic voting strength.
 Id. at 115.
 Additionally, the legislature allegedly used multi-member districts to further diminish Democrats' voting strength.
 Id.
 In the first election following the redistricting, Democratic candidates received 51.9 percent of the vote but won 43 percent (43 of 100) of the seats in the state House.
 Id.
 In the Senate, Democratic candidates received 53.1 percent of the vote, and won 52 percent (13 of 25) of the seats up for election.
 Id.

 Writing for a four-Justice plurality, Justice White stated that a partisan gerrymandering plaintiff must prove that it "has been unconstitutionally denied its chance to effectively influence the political process" or that the "electoral system [has been] arranged in a manner that will consistently degrade a voter's or a group of voters' influence on the political process as a whole."
 Id. at 132-33, 142-43.
-Because legislators are presumed to represent all of their constituents, "even in a safe district where the losing group loses election after election," a "mere lack of proportional representation will not be sufficient to prove unconstitutional representation."
+Because legislators are presumed to represent all of their constituents, "even in a safe district where the losing group loses election election." a "mere lack of proportional after representation will not be sufficient to prove unconstitutional representation."
 Id. at 132.
 Rather, a plaintiff must provide evidence "of continued frustration of the will of a majority of the voters or effective denial to a minority of voters of a fair chance to influence the political process."
 Id. at 133.